cynthiahqy/dataset-fcc/README.md

 # From Microfiche to Dataset?

-This is an attempt to document the triumphs and frustrations of wrangling a dataset from government (dead tree) archives.
+This is an attempt to document the triumphs and frustrations of wrangling a dataset from [Federal Communication Commission](https://www.fcc.gov/) (dead tree captured on small film) archives.

 No promises, but you might find things I have made/tweaked/broke, and some useful learnings for anyone else involved in creating custom datasets.